hypothesis/pdf.js-hypothes.is/README.md

 ## License

-PDF.js and the viewer bits (in `build` and `web`) are licensed under the Apache License 2.0.
+The PDF.js files in `viewer/` are licensed under the Apache License 2.0.

-Hypothes.is embed.js is currently loaded from the live web service, so there's no additional licensing needed (checkout the [hypothesis/h](http://github.com/hypothesis/h) project if you'd like to host your own (`h` is BSD licensed).
+The Hypothesis annotation tools are loaded from the public service at https://hypothes.is, so there's no additional licensing needed.
+See the [hypothesis/h](http://github.com/hypothesis/h) project if you'd like to host your own.